 Creativity-Focused.
 Some schools abide by the “do it the chef’s way or highway” philosophy, limiting creativity and spontaneity.
 All schools will teach you techniques, and indeed techniques are vital.
 But chefs are born to think beyond rules and formulas.
 They bend them using their own senses and ideas.
 We discovered that students apply techniques with greater focus, motivation, and craft when we put them in more creative situations.
 It is a challenging teaching method, but it pushes the mind, hands, and confidence much further along.

 Kitchen Design.
-Our island-configured kitchens allow for greater collaboration, seamless choreography between theory and practice, and more personal communication between teachers and students.
-The working space feels more like an atelier or studio rather than an industrial environment, which promotes artisanship, focus, and behaviour – a design concept many leading restaurants are now adopting.
+Our island-configured kitchens allow for greater collaboration and more seamless choreography between theory and practice.
+And though you share a 6-burner range and double sink with a partner, you perform the vast majority of your daily practical tasks individually.
+This is unheard of for culinary schools.
+It means more accountability, better assessment from your instructors, and a faster path to competence and, most importantly, confidence.
+The working space feels more like an atelier or studio rather than an industrial environment, which promotes artisanship, focus, and behaviour.

 Condensed Programs.
 Every day is purposed to maximize learning and performance.
 We achieve more in a day than traditional schools because of a simple strategy: treat learners as mature adults capable of bringing a lot to the table.
 On the very first day we collaboratively discuss and establish our expectations of each other, set some common-sense ground rules we both agree on, roll up our sleeves and get to work.
 Welcome to a profession where every second counts!